 The Fabric section is used to enter the dimensions, u-values and other thermal properties of all external and internal walls, floors, the roof and windows of the building.

-MyHomeEnergyPlanner has a built in element library with U-values for different construction types.
-However it is a good idea to delve a little deeper into element U-values than just picking an element from the library.
+It is a good idea to spend a bit of time investigating element U-values.
 This is particularly the case if you have traditional construction, there are many factors that affect the thermal performance of walls from additional layers such as plaster to moisture content.

 The Domestic Heating Design Guide v1.0 provides three different U-values for solid stone walls and they are all for unplastered walls:

 Historic Scotland performed in-situ monitoring on solid stone walls with the following findings, suggesting generally lower U-values:

 Although not included in their summary of results a number of walls with plaster on hard where also tested as part of the Historic Scotland study:

 CIBSE and Energy Savings Trust figures quoted in the Historic Scotland report suggest: